scherroman/TweetMapAnsible/README.md

     - `cp -i ansible.cfg ..`

 ### Generate SSH Key
-5. GENERATE A NEW SSH KEY ON THE MLB AND ADD THE PUBLIC KEY TO GITHUB nodeWiki'S DEPLOY KEYS (AS WELL AS OPEN NEBULA SO YOU CAN USE TO SSH TO PRIVATE MACHINES AND ACCESS APP REPO): ssh-keygen -t rsa cat /root/.ssh/id_rsa.pub
+    - Generate a new SSH key on the MLB and add its public key to the github repo's deploy keys.
+A NEW SSH KEY ON THE MLB AND ADD THE PUBLIC KEY TO GITHUB nodeWiki'S DEPLOY KEYS (AS WELL AS OPEN NEBULA SO YOU CAN USE TO SSH TO PRIVATE MACHINES AND ACCESS APP REPO): ssh-keygen -t rsa cat /root/.ssh/id_rsa.pub